Take a look at this seemingly innocent sample program called add.cpp:

 The sum of 3 and 4 is: 7

 But in fact, it doesn’t compile at all!
-Visual Studio 2005 Express produces the following compile errors:
+Visual Studio produces the following compile error:

-Rule: When addressing compile errors in your programs, always resolve the first error produced first.
+When addressing compilation errors or warnings in your programs, resolve the first issue listed and then compile again.

-In this case, that means we need to address the fact that the compiler doesn’t know what add is.
-There are three ways to fix this problem.
+To fix this problem, we need to address the fact that the compiler doesn’t know what add is.
+There are two common ways to address the issue.

-The first way is to reorder our function calls so add is defined before main:
+One way to address the issue is to reorder the function definitions so add is defined before main:

 #include <iostream>